JMencius/LongBow/README.md

                         Read-level qscore filter
   -m MODEL, --model MODEL
-                        Path to the training model csv data -c, --corr            Do autocorrelation of hac/sup config or not -V, --verbose         Verbose mode, print the result to stdout -v, --version         Print software version info
+                        Path to the training model csv data -c, --corr            Do read-qv based correction or autocorrelation for hac/sup config
+  -b, --buf             Output intermediate results of QV and autocorrelation -V, --verbose         Verbose mode, print the result -v, --version         Print software version info
 ```
 You can add more `THREADS` to tackle with large `FASTQ` file